 It is perfectly fine if your Option B essay analyzes a text as a whole or even compares two texts.
 What we are looking for in the Option B essay is a demonstration of your analytical skills, including your ability to craft a meaningful question and hypothesis about the text(s), to develop an argument, and to identify and evaluate the strength of appropriate evidence in support of your conclusion.

-The Amherst website says "if you have submitted an analytical essay in response to the 'essay topic of your choice' prompt in the Common Application writing section, you should not select Option B. Instead, you should respond to one of the four quotation prompts in Option A." I selected the "essay topic of your choice" prompt in the Common App, but I submitted a personal essay, not an analytical essay.
+The Amherst website says "if you have submitted an analytical essay in response to the 'essay topic of your choice' prompt in the Common Application or Apply Coalition with Scoir writing section, you should not select Option B. Instead, you should respond to one of the four quotation prompts in Option A." I selected the "essay topic of your choice" prompt in the Common App (or in Apply Coalition with Scoir), but I submitted a personal essay, not an analytical essay.
 Can I still choose Option B for the Amherst Writing Supplement?

 Does the Admission Office have any preference between Option A and Option B?